HUDDERSFIELD BIRDWATCHERS’ CLUB

 Venue: Old Court Room, Huddersfield Town Hall,

 Ramsden Street, Huddersfield, HD1 2TA.
 Enter by Corporation Street entrance.

-Disabled access - entry to the Reception Room is on the ground floor, a few yards from the Corporation Street entrance.
+Disabled access - entry is on the ground floor, a few yards from the Corporation Street entrance.

 Parking - there is on-street parking around the Town Hall in Corporation St., Ramsden St., Peel St. and Princess St. These areas can sometimes be busy.